netdata/learn/docs/agent/terms-of-use.md

 ## 12. Trademark Policy

-ND’s name, logos, icons, and other trademarks may only be used in accordance with our Trademark Policy, which is incorporated by reference into these Master Terms.
-Please review the Trademark Policy so you understand how ND’s trademarks may be used.
+NDâs name, logos, icons, and other trademarks may only be used in accordance with our Trademark Policy, which is incorporated by reference into these Master Terms.
+Please review the Trademark Policy so you understand how NDâs trademarks may be used.

 Human-readable summary of Sec 12: Please read our Trademark Policy.
 It is part of these terms, too.

 ## 13. Copyright Complaints

-Netdata respects copyright, and we prohibit users of the Services from submitting, uploading, posting, or otherwise transmitting any Content on the Services that violates another person’s proprietary rights.
+Netdata respects copyright, and we prohibit users of the Services from submitting, uploading, posting, or otherwise transmitting any Content on the Services that violates another personâs proprietary rights.

 To report allegedly infringing Content hosted on a website owned or controlled by ND, send a Notice of Infringing Materials to info@netdata.cloud.